arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![NORA-W106 module.](assets/nano-esp32-wifi.png)

 The Nano ESP32 features the **ESP32-S3** system on a chip (SoC) from Espressif, which is embedded in the **NORA-W106** module.
-The ESP32-S3 has a dual-core microprocessor Xtensa® 32-bit LX7, and has support for the 2.4 GHz Wi-Fi® band as well as Bluetooth 5.
+The ESP32-S3 has a dual-core microprocessor Xtensa® 32-bit LX7, and has support for the 2.4 GHz Wi-Fi® band as well as Bluetooth® 5.
 The operating voltage of this SoC is 3.3 V.

 The NORA-W106 also embeds an antenna for Bluetooth® and Wi-Fi® connectivity.

 ### Memory

-The memory of the ESP32-S3 has
+The Nano ESP32 has
 - 384 kB ROM
 - 512 kB SRAM
 - 16 MB of Flash (external, provided via GD25B128EWIGR)